dgchrt/core2d/README.md

 - [Download the sample project](https://github.com/diogoeichert/core2d-skel/archive/refs/heads/main.zip) to start building your app.

 # About
 Core2D is the powerhouse used by [Maragato マラガト](https://maragato.itch.io) apps, among others.
 It is the evolution of Videogame, which in turn was the evolution of Quick.
-In its current form, it adopts JavaScript modules, leveraging the full power of object-oriented programming.
+In its current form, it adopts [JavaScript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), leveraging the full power of [Object-oriented programming](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object-oriented_programming).

 ## Concept
 Apps created with Core2D are made of one or more [scenes](src/Scene.mjs), which may contain one or more [sprites](src/Sprite.mjs).
+These objects have properties that can be customized to shape their behavior.
 It's that simple.

 ## Features
 ### Collision Detection